kcaliskan/advanced-js/4-closures/2-closures.md

 a()()(); // 'grandpa > father > son'
 ```

-The JavaScript engine isn't going to keep "random" variable when function B is invoked and popped off from the stack because nothing using it, it is not referenced.
+The JavaScript engine isn't going to keep `random` variable when `function b` is invoked and popped off from the stack because nothing using it, it is not referenced.
 It will be garbage collected.
 JavaScript engine is going to keep anything that's still being referenced by a child.

 2. Closures are also called lexical scoping.
 Lexical means where it is written, scoping is what variable we have access.
-JavaScript engine before we run any code before we get to line twelve or line thirteen already knows which function has access to which variables because JavaScript is lexically scoped (statically scoped).
+JavaScript engine before we run any code get already knows which function has access to which variables.
+Because JavaScript is lexically scoped (statically scoped).

 Exercise: